LukasB97/ORCA/README.md

 # ORCA
-is an algorithm developed for generating an equalizer to correct the in-room frequency response (FR) of a loudspeaker to a specific target curve.
+is an algorithm developed for generating an equalizer to correct the in-room frequency response (FR) of a loudspeaker to a specified target curve.

 Most room correction algorithms create parametric filters to improve the in-room FR of a loudspeaker.